 The HARP program has been in effect for more than seven years.
 It has helped at least 3 million American families underwater on their mortgage to refinance.
 The new HARP 3.0 has been more effective than HARP 2.0 because the new lender is not responsible for anything negative that happened on the first loan, such as fraud.

 The HARP program, whose current version expired in September 2017, has been a vital part of the American housing recovery.
 It has allowed many families to reduce their monthly payments even if they have negative equity.
-We anticipate this program to be around for 2018 and maybe longer depending upon the needs of distressed homeowners in the U.S.
+We anticipate this program to not be around much longer depending upon the needs of distressed homeowners in the U.S.

 Still, many American families in trouble on their mortgage have not taken advantage of the HARP program.
 This happens for a variety of reasons: